| Seventh

 a third hen, presumably killed by a coyote were found, but the

+nest itself was not located.
 The third nest, believed destroyed by

 a coyote, was well covered by overhanging brush.
 The contents,